 Dominique has extensive experience in handling complex commercial disputes that often involve an international element.
-She acts for a range of clients from private individuals to major corporations.
+She acts for a range of clients from private individuals to major corporations, and pension schemes.

 She specialises in handling large scale commercial disputes, such as breach of contract claims, professional negligence actions, shareholder disputes and international insolvency.
 She also has experience in relation to matters involving emergency injunctive relief, particularly search and seize orders and freezing injunctions.
 She has acted as a court appointed solicitor to oversee the execution of search orders.
-Dominique has also participated in several successful mediations.
+Dominique has also helped her clients reach favourable settlements at early stages in several successful mediations.

-- Assisted in acting on behalf of Mr Mohammed Abacha, the son of General Sani Abacha, the former dictator of Nigeria to defend a $2.2 billion claim brought to recover money that had allegedly been misappropriated during the General's rule.
+- Assisted in acting on behalf of Mr Mohammed Abacha, the son of General Sani Abacha, the former dictator of Nigeria to defend a $2.2bn claim brought to recover money that had allegedly been misappropriated during the General's rule